jina-ai/jina/docs/chapters/flow/index.md

 ## Switch Vector Indexer at Query Time

 Jina lets you decide which kind of vector index to use when exposing the system to be queried.
 Almost all of Jina's advanced vector indexers inherit from `BaseNumpyIndexer`.
-These classes only override methods related to querying the index, but not the ones related to storing vectors.
-This means they all store vectors in the same format.
+These classes only override methods related to querying the index, but not the ones related to storing vectors, meaning they all store vectors in the same format.
 Jina takes advantage of this, and has the flexibility to offer the same vector data in different vector indexer types.
 To implement this functionality there are two things to consider, one for indexing and one for querying.

+### Indexing

-At index time, a `NumpyIndexer` is used.
+At index time, we use `NumpyIndexer`.
 It is important that the `Pod` containing this Executor ensures `read_only: False`.
 This way, the same indexer can be reconstructed from binary form, which contains information of the vectors (dimensions, ...) that are needed to have it work at query time.

 ```yaml
 !NumpyIndexer